 In machine learning terms, objectives are often described in terms of ‘reward functions.’
 Reward functions provide feedback to a machine learning system that helps it know whether it’s headed in the right direction.
 When DeepMind trained its algorithms to play old-fashioned Atari video games, it used game scores as a reward function to measure and improve the algorithm’s strategies.
 The problem is that many of the world’s problems lack these kinds of objective reward functions.

 Take self-driving cars.
-While it’s true that aspects of collision avoidance can be turned into objective reward functions, they aren’t the only factor that goes into making a successful self-driving vehicle.
+While it’s true that aspects of collision avoidance can be turned into objective reward functions, these aren’t the only factors that go into making a successful self-driving vehicle.
 For mainstream adoption to take off, we also need to consider the comfort of the ride, its convenience, how fun it is and countless other subjective variables.
 To turn these subjective measures into the kind of data needed for useful reward functions, we need good systems for collecting the subjective preferences of human riders.

-Our future intelligent systems will depend upon subjective human feedback.
-We will need reliable, cost-effective mechanisms for capturing human preferences and turning that information into the reward functions that teach our machine learning systems.
+In order for our future intelligent systems to make use of subjective human feedback, we will need reliable, cost-effective mechanisms for capturing human preferences and turning that information into reward functions.

-A “governor” is also a mechanical system, however.
-It is used to constrain the speed of engines and other industrial machines.
-Now, as our automated machines do much more than just whir and spin, our concerns expand beyond simply throttling their operating speeds.
-As machines become increasingly intelligent, machine governance has to expand to something closer to the way we think of the governance of human systems.
+As a society, we need to think deliberately about the governance of machines.
+While the word “governance” connotes things like government and boards of directors, a “governor” is also a mechanical system.
+Governors are used for constraining the speed of engines and other industrial machines.
+Now, as machines do much more than just whir and spin, our concerns expand beyond simply throttling their operating speeds.
+As machines become smarter, we need to govern them much as we govern human systems.